sauradip/SPOT/README.md

 - [ ] Support for THUMOS14 dataset
 - [ ] Enable multi-gpu training

+### Acknowlegement

+This code repository has borrowed some parts of [SSTAP](https://github.com/wangxiang1230/SSTAP).
+We thank the author for open-sourcing their codes and clarifying the doubts.

 ## Citation
 If you find this project useful for your research, please use the following BibTeX entry.
 ```